PrabhatSinghPanwar/Todo_List/README.md

 ## TodoList with React App
-This app this used to store different important tasks and their description in it and once done with it you can delete it from your it.
+This app this used to store different important tasks and their description in it and once done with it you can delete it from your list.